mailsac/mailsac-examples/about/faq.rst

 3. Fast recycling.
 Without enough message storage, your inbound emails may be deleted quickly.
 4. Throttling.
 Non-paying customers can be throttled for sending too much.
 We are happy to lift this for paying customers.
-Usually, it is easiest for us to lift it on your `Custom Domain <https://mailsac.com/domains>`_.
+   `Custom Domain <https://mailsac.com/domains>`_ are not throttled.

 The Mailsac Team is highly responsive to `forum <https://forum.mailsac.com>`_ and support emails.
 Contact us and we will resolve your issue.